ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 * Skip instrumenting loops within the body of a function

-  * Option ``--instrument-loops`` will enable this behavior
+  * The ``--instrument-loops`` option enables this behavior

 * Skip instrumenting functions with overlapping function bodies and single functions with multiple entry point

-  * These arise from various optimizations and instrumenting these functions can be enabled via the ``--allow-overlapping`` option
+  * These behaviors arise from various optimizations.
+Enable instrumenting for these functions by using the ``--allow-overlapping`` option

 .. note::